- Date of birth:

 In 2000 and 2001, he played two one-day internationals for England – against South Africa in Nairobi and Zimbabwe in Bulawayo, claiming three wickets.

-Following retirement, he transitioned into coaching and was head coach of Essex between 2007 and 2015.
-He oversaw a triumph in the Friends Provident Trophy in 2008, with Essex beating local rivals Kent by five wickets in the Lord’s final.
+Following retirement in 2004, he cut his coaching teeth and led Essex between 2007 and 2015.
+He oversaw a triumph in the Friends Provident Trophy in 2008, with Essex beating Kent in the Lord’s final.

-The county were a strong force in white ball cricket during his time in charge, and he also aided the development of England Test legend Sir Alastair Cook amongst others.
+The county were a strong force in white ball cricket during his time in charge, and he also aided the development of Sir Alastair Cook.

-In 2017 and 2018, Grayson combined his Durham role with that of head coach of the Yorkshire Diamonds women’s team in the Kia Super League.
+In 2017 and 2018, Grayson combined his Durham role with that of head coach of the Yorkshire Diamonds women’s team in the Kia Super League before becoming Yorkshire men’s batting coach in 2019.